miho/VUpdater/README.md

 #### Dependencies ####

-Even thoug a dependency system is not necessary for VRL-Studio updates, it might become important for the plugin system.
+Even though a dependency system is not necessary for VRL-Studio updates, it might become important for the plugin system.
 So, we should definitely think about dependencies.

 Maybe we will use existing solutions for a plugin system updater (maven, ivy,...).